-- Students qualifying for preschool services due to special needs are required to have an evaluation by a vision professional (ORC 3323.19) - This is a one-time evaluation, unless follow-up treatment is recommended - Provide eye exam form if complete within 6 months of admission
+- Students qualifying for preschool services due to special needs are required to have an evaluation by a vision professional (ORC 3323.19) - This is a one-time evaluation, unless follow-up treatment is recommended - Provide eye exam form if complete within 6 months of admission personnel can administer medication to your child.

-If you do not have health insurance coverage or need assistance in any way to obtain the services for the requirements listed above, please contact the School Nurse for assistance.
-Carol Inniss, BSN, RN 440-995-6903.

-Authorization of Medications A parent consent form and doctor's prescription/permit must be completed and on file at school before school personnel can administer medication to your child.
 This includes all medications.
 Changes in medication or dosage require a new statement from the doctor.

+If you do not have health insurance coverage or need assistance in any way to obtain the services for the requirements listed above, please contact the Coordinator of Student Health Services at 440-995-6800.

+Authorization of Medications A parent consent form and doctor's prescription/permit must be completed and on file at school before school